dankoster/figment/readme.md

 https://github.com/dankoster/figment/assets/9935523/d72555a0-1849-4c75-8424-01de6b23144f

 This tool has no dependencies.
-Every bit of functionality was written by me because I learn best by making something I find useful.
+It's all browser APIs and Vanilla JavaScript with TypeScript to help keep things on the rails.
+Every bit of functionality was written by me because I'm just tinkering, it's just for fun, and I learn best by making something I find useful.
 If you would like a feature that doesn't exist, [just let me know](https://github.com/dankoster/figment/issues/new) and I'll take a look.
 Or you can submit a PR.

 I'm currently tinkering with a Figma integration to help correlate React components with Figma designs.